Voltstro-Studios/UnityWebBrowser/docs/articles/user/setup.md

 >
 > UWB does however support being code trimmed.

-## VoltUPM Setup
+## VoltUPR Setup

-VoltUPM is a Unity registry that we provide for hosting some of our packages, including all of UWB's packages.
-To use it, your project needs to be configured to use the VoltUPM registry.
+VoltUPR is a custom Unity registry that we provide for hosting some of our packages, including all of UWB's packages.
+To use it, your project needs to be configured to use the VoltUPR registry.

-To setup the registry with your project, [see here](https://github.com/Voltstro/VoltstroUPM#setup).
-The VoltUPM page also lists some other info that you may be interested in.
+To setup the registry with your project, [see here](https://upr.voltstro.dev/-/web/about).
+The VoltUPR page also lists some other info that you may be interested in.

 **HOWEVER**, an additional scope needs to be added.
 You need to make sure `com.cysharp.unitask` is added (more details are provided in the [UniTask part](#unitask)).
 Once you are done configuring your projects registries, your configuration should look like:

 ![Registry](~/assets/images/articles/user/setup/Registry.webp)

 > [!NOTE]
-> If you are using [UnityNuGet](https://github.com/xoofx/UnityNuGet), and you choose not to use VoltUPM as a `org.nuget.*` scope mirror, then don't have the `org.nuget` scope defined for VoltUPM.
+> If you are using [UnityNuGet](https://github.com/bdovaz/UnityNuGet) already, and you choose not to use VoltUPR as a `org.nuget.*` scope mirror, then don't have the `org.nuget` scope defined for VoltUPR.

 ### UniTask

-The reason why we need to add the additional `com.cysharp.unitask` scope to VoltUPM is because UWB depends on [UniTask](https://github.com/Cysharp/UniTask).
-VoltUPM does provide a mirror copy of UniTask (from OpenUPM), however you may already have UniTask installed either via [OpenUPM](https://openupm.com/packages/com.cysharp.unitask/), or via [Git](https://github.com/Cysharp/UniTask#install-via-git-url).
-If you do have it installed already, and you don't want to use VoltUPM's mirror of it, then DO NOT define the additional scope as apart of VoltUPM.
+The reason why we need to add the additional `com.cysharp.unitask` scope to VoltUPR is because UWB depends on [UniTask](https://github.com/Cysharp/UniTask).
+VoltUPR does provide a mirror copy of UniTask (from OpenUPM), however you may already have UniTask installed either via [OpenUPM](https://openupm.com/packages/com.cysharp.unitask/), or via [Git](https://github.com/Cysharp/UniTask#install-via-git-url).
+If you do have it installed already, and you don't want to use VoltUPR's mirror of it, then DO NOT define the additional scope as apart of VoltUPR.

 > [!WARNING]
 > If you already have UniTask installed via Git, please make sure it is the latest version!

 ## Packages Installation

-Once you have VoltUPM registry added to your project, you can install the packages via the Unity package manager GUI.
+Once you have VoltUPR registry added to your project, you can install the packages via the Unity package manager GUI.

 ![Packages](~/assets/images/articles/user/setup/Packages.webp)